dilip67-coder/Movie-Ticket-Booking/README.md

 8. Once you click on MyBookings on header.
 You have to login and you can get all the booking history include Qr Codes.

 #Pending Features

-1.Seat Booking should depends on number of tickets you select.
+1. Seat Booking should depends on number of tickets you select.
-2.Include header on MyBookings interface also.
+2. Include header on MyBookings interface also.
-3.Make a good interface for MyBookings Login.
+3. Make a good interface for MyBookings Login.
 4. Make a good UI for bookticker page.
 It is not arranged well.
 5. Integrate HOME, Movie Genres and Set movies by category.
 6. Search movie should also include.
 7. Add a button for Admin who can add, update, delete and edit movies.
 8. And the Final is make it RESPONSIVE app.